T

 Insider tips

-• Utilize San Diego's public transportation or ride-sharing services to avoid parking challenges in popular areas.
+• Utilize San Diego's public transport or ride-sharing services to navigate between neighborhoods efficiently.

-• Consider purchasing a Go City San Diego pass if you plan on visiting multiple paid attractions.
+• Consider purchasing a Go City San Diego Pass if you plan on visiting multiple attractions.

 Packing highlights